centreon/centreon/centreon-awie/doc/en/Import.rst

 Import configured Centreon Web Objects
 ======================================

-In Export page, each time that Export button is pressed, a zip archive file is created and downloaded.
+In the Export page, each time that the Export button is pressed, a zip archive file is created and downloaded.

-This is that file that you will upload in the Import Page of another Centreon Web platform.
+This is the file that you will upload in the Import Page of another Centreon Web platform.

 Go to **Configuration > Import/Export > Import** menu: